Spinifex Hopping Mouse

 Australia is the native home of the spinifex hopping mouse.
 Here they can be found across South Australia, Western Australia and the Northern Territory.

-Here the make their home throughout sand flats and dunes, eucalypt woods, tussock grasslands, melaleuca flats and other arid habitats which features spinifex grasses.
+They make their home throughout sand flats and dunes, eucalypt woods, tussock grasslands, melaleuca flats and other arid habitats which features spinifex grasses.

 They build a burrow which goes deep underground.
 They make nests in the burrow out of sticks and other plant materials.
 The entrances to the burrow are hidden in grass.
+This burrow maintains a constant temperature helping them to survive in the heat of the desert.

 Pregnancy takes 38 to 41 days following which a littler of 3 to 6 young are born.
 These are pink, hairless and the eyes are closed.
 At birth they weigh just 3g (0.1oz).
 The mother will leave them in a nest where she feeds them while they grow.